WWE Rumors: Ronda Rousey & ‘Four Horsewomen’ Match With Bayley, Becky, & Charlotte Set Up In New Video

 The WWE rumors of a Ronda Rousey move to the WWE ring seem to be coming closer to actually happening.
 For months and years, the discussion of the mixed martial arts superstar mixing it up with WWE superstars has been a topic of conversation.
 Now, a brand new promotional video clip that was shown on WWE’s social media featuring Rousey and several of her “Four Horsewomen” MMA friends seems to give further proof that the former UFC Women’s Bantamweight Champion will transition to professional wrestling.
 It could lead to a pay-per-view match in the very near future, or at least before the end of the year based on the challenge thrown down in the new promo segment.

-As Fox Sports AU reported on Monday, the new video clip that showed up on WWE.com website and Twitter features Rousey along with MMA training partners Jessamyn Duke and Marina Shafir.
+As Fox Sports AU reported on Monday, the new video clip that showed up on WWE.com and Twitter features Rousey along with MMA training partners Jessamyn Duke and Marina Shafir.
 The trio was on hand for the Mae Young Classic Tournament where their other teammate, Shayna Baszler, was part of the competition.
 Rousey and company talked about how excited they are for Baszler to have this opportunity and how she deserves to be there.
 The promo was suddenly cut short as three of the four “Horsewomen” stable from WWE showed up on the scene.

 Bayley, Charlotte Flair, and Becky Lynch all showed up to engage in an intimidation attempt as they stared down the three UFC women’s stars.
 Rousey dropped her purse to the ground and edged forward before suggesting, “You name the time, you name the place.”

 The WWE women’s trio nodded to the suggestion and backed away.
 Rousey ended with, “Oh not today?
 We’ll be waiting to hear from you.”
 The promo was just under a minute but certainly effective in setting the stage for a future match.
 It’s now up to WWE’s “Four Horsewomen” to answer that challenge, which will probably happen after No Mercy.

 EXCLUSIVE: @MsCharlotteWWE @itsBayleyWWE & @BeckyLynchWWE cross paths w/ @RondaRousey @MarinaShafir & @jessamynduke at the #MaeYoungClassic! pic.twitter.com/Ipc7YW5nv2